IbrahimElshafey/LocalResumableFunction/_Documents/UI.md

 ﻿# UI project
-* Local method must be registered many
 * Set params in Hash and enable reload
 * Wait Status InError not shown in views

+# UI Actions [Will be in UI v2]
 * Tabels problem on small screens

-# UI Actions [Will be in UI v2]
 * Wait templates for method group
 * Actions on Wait
 	* Cancel (If Waiting)